 Or pretended to.
 Maybe that was the best anyone could get.

-The two of them walked around the grounds after breakfast.
+The two of them walked around the grounds after the meal.

 “Daria, my dad told me something this morning, and I think you should know,” Tomal blurted out.